Hotels in Iraq

 • What is the cheapest city to visit in Iraq?

-In Iraq, the first cheapest city, Erbil, and the second cheapest city, Baghdad, offer budget-friendly accommodations.
-The average per night cost in Erbil is $187, while in Baghdad, it is $238, making both cities excellent choices for an affordable stay.
+In Iraq, the first cheapest city, Baghdad, and the second cheapest city, Najaf, offer budget-friendly accommodations.
+The average per night cost in Baghdad is $264, while in Najaf, it is $531, making both cities excellent choices for an affordable stay.

 • What is the most popular city in Iraq to stay in?